 As a result of the April 2019 piracy attempt the Trinidad/Tobago Coast Guard, (TTCG) in conjunction with North Post Radio (NPR) have instituted escorted convoys for groups of yachts (estimated group size 10) wishing to make passage between Trinidad and Grenada, and vice versa.
 Facilitated by Yacht Services Association Trinidad and Tobago (YSATT) and Jesse James they have defined protocols for routing and communications while underway, and 3 forms (convoy request, convoy leader, convoy participant) that should be used to arrange this valuable service.

-Yachts wishing to transit independently, can of course continue to do so, and TTCG continues to advise that float plans be filed using this form (all float plans will be acknowledged) and that yachts operate with proper lighting at all times, and use AIS transmit when that capability is possible.
+Yachts wishing to transit independently, can of course continue to do so, and TTCG continues to advise that float plans be filed using the form from this list (all float plans will be acknowledged) and that yachts operate with proper lighting at all times, and use AIS transmit when that capability is possible.
 You can solicit current advice on best routing options from TTCG when filing the float plan.
 North Post Radio maintains 24/7 AIS tracking and radio monitoring of VHF 16 with a coverage area that extends to the southern coast of Grenada, and includes Trinidad and its surrounding waters.
 North Post Radio also monitors HF 2182 kHz.

 Always remember, neither your yacht nor your possessions are worth serious injuries or worse.
 But you must consider that anyone willing to randomly fire at your vessel may not leave you unharmed if they are allowed to board.
 You must consider how and whether, and be prepared, to provide resistance to boarders as you determine to be appropriate.